-- (a) The number of shares of performance units and restricted stock/RSUs was based on the closing price of our Common Stock on the NYSE on September 29, 2014 of \$101.87 per share (rounded down to a whole share).
-As noted in footnote (f) in the "Grants of Plan-Based Awards Table for 2014" below, the grant value per performance unit used for accounting purposes, estimated using the Monte Carlo simulation, was \$119.27 per unit. - (b) The number of SARs was based on a grant price of \$101.87 and a RSU/SAR ratio of 2.45-to-1 (consistent with Section 4.2(c)(ii) of the 2008 Stock Plan).
-As noted in footnote (f) in the "Grants of Plan-Based Awards Table for 2014" below, the grant value per SAR used for accounting purposes, based on the Hull-White II binomial option pricing model, was \$30.85 per share.
+(a) The grant value of performance units and restricted stock/RSUs was based on the closing price of our Common Stock on the NYSE on September 28, 2015 of \$69.43 per share.
+As noted in footnote (f) to the "Grants of Plan-Based Awards Table for 2015" below, the grant value per performance unit used for accounting purposes, estimated using the Monte Carlo simulation, was \$80.64 per unit.

+(b) The grant value of SARs was based on a grant price of \$69.43 and a restricted stock/RSU-to-SAR ratio of 2.45-to-1 (consistent with Section 4.2(c)(ii) of the 2008 Stock Plan).
+As noted in footnote (f) to the "Grants of Plan-Based Awards Table for 2015" below, the grant value per SAR used for accounting purposes, based on the Hull-White II binomial option pricing model, was \$21.70 per share.

-In order to further align the interests of our Named Officers with our stockholders, the performance units vest and pay out at the end of the five-year vesting period based on our total stockholder return performance relative to our peer group over the first three full calendar years of the vesting period, according to the following scale:
+In order to further align the interests of our Named Officers with our stockholders, the performance units vest and pay out at the end of the five-year vesting period based on our total stockholder return relative to the total stockholder return of our peer companies (as specified in the governing grant agreements) over the first three full calendar years of the vesting period, according to the following scale: